Co-Benefits with Energy Savings

 Public Health Benefits

-Sources: EPA (2019), Public Health Benefits per kWh of Energy Efficiency and Renewable Energy in the United States: A Technical Report; ACEEE (2018), The 2018 State Energy Efficiency Scorecard
+Sources: EPA (2021), Public Health Benefits per kWh of Energy Efficiency and Renewable Energy in the United States: A Technical Report; LBNL (2021) Still the One: Efficiency Remains a Cost-Effective Electricity Resource

 DETAILS

-Energy efficiency also has positive impacts on public health, primarily by avoiding particulate matter emissions from additional energy generation.6 However, until recently, few methods existed to estimate the health impacts of energy efficiency.
-In 2019, the EPA published estimates for monetized health benefits per kilowatt-hour (kWh) of electricity savings in 2017.7
+Energy efficiency also has positive impacts on public health, primarily by avoiding particulate matter emissions from additional energy generation.4 There has been increasing work to estimate the health impacts of energy efficiency.
+The EPA now publishes estimates for monetized health benefits per kilowatt-hour (kWh) of electricity savings by region.5

-The chart illustrates the estimated total monetary value of health benefits ($541 million) for one year of savings (also called incremental savings) from electricity ratepayer-funded energy efficiency programs implemented in 20178, 9.
-This amounts to 40% of the estimated levelized total cost of the incremental electricity savings from the energy efficiency programs across all regions shown ($1.36 billion).10, 11
+The chart illustrates the total monetary value of health benefits ($437 million) due to reduced particulate pollution from one year of energy savings (also called incremental savings) provided by ratepayer-funded electricity efficiency programs implemented in 2021.6, 7 This amounts to 37% of the estimated levelized total cost of the electricity savings ($1.2 billion).8

 Weatherization assistance programs have enhanced the energy efficiency of nearly 3 million homes since 2004